 2-DAY TRAINING & DEVELOPMENT MODULE

-The two-day AIR MODULE is a professional training course that can be used in a variety of ways, by PMBI instructors beyond the Level 1 Certification.
+The two-day TECH MODULE is a professional training course that can be used in a variety of ways, by PMBI instructors beyond the Level 1 Certification.

-This module includes two days of on-bike training, rider improvement, teaching practice, assessment and feedback, plus access to the PMBIA Reference Guide & AIR Module Booklet.
+This module includes two days of on-bike training, rider improvement, teaching practice, assessment and feedback, plus access to the PMBIA Reference Guide & TECH Module Booklet.

-The first day focuses on skill-based teaching, reviewing the intermediate to advanced skill development ideas on the AIR Instructor Course; including concepts such as skill blending, what/why/how/when/how-much, plus example lesson presentations and practice teaching.
-Common example lessons reviewed in the AIR Module include bermed corners, flat corners, descending, steeps/rocks rolls and pumping.
+The first day focuses on skill-based teaching, reviewing the intermediate to advanced skill development ideas on the TECH Instructor Course; including concepts such as skill blending, what/why/how/when/how-much, plus example lesson presentations and practice teaching.
+Common example lessons reviewed in the TECH Module include technical climbing, pedalling technique, descending on steeps and cornering.

-Day two will see instructors review the maneuver component of the ‘Air’ Instructor Course, as instructors learn about and practice-teach “intro to jumps and drops” lessons, to intermediate riders.
-Additional workshops including the AIR MODULE worksheet (to be completed before the course), goal setting and suspension set-up, will also be included.
+Day two will see instructors review the maneuver component of the ‘TECH’ Instructor Course, as instructors explore some of the progressions for safely introducing students to basic wheelies, manuals, bunnyhops and endos.
+Additional workshops including the TECH Module worksheet (to be completed before the course), goal setting and suspension set-up, will also be included.